tiffanydeane/visualJava/README.md

 *src/screens* contains the frontend code for the Home and About pages - *AlgoScreen.js* connects the frontend to the backend

+*src/AlgoList.js* lists all the available DSA and maps each one to its file in *src/algo* and its associated code.

 ### Acknowledgements
 The algorithm and animation logic is based on source code from the [Data Structure Visualization Website](https://www.cs.usfca.edu/~galles/visualization) created by David Galles.
 <br>Frontend logic is based on source code from the [CS1332 Visualization Tool](https://github.com/RodrigoDLPontes/visualization-tool) created by Rodrigo Pontes, which adapted and expanded Galle's tool into a React app.